CAR-15: M4 Commando

 Though Colt has focused its attention on carbines with 14.5 in barrels and rifles with 20 in barrels, Colt continues to make carbines with 11.5 in barrels, which it calls Commandos.
 Originally, Commandos were assembled from whatever spare parts were available, so Model 733 Commandos could have A1-style upper receivers with case deflectors or A2-style upper receivers, and M16A1-profile 1:7 or M16A2-profile 1:7 barrels.
 Depending on the specific models, Commandos may have had three-position fire control groups (safe/semi-automatic/three-round burst), or four-position having both full-automatic and burst.
 The modern Model 933 has a "flattop" receiver, with a removable carrying handle and a MIL-STD-1913 Picatinny rail, with semi-automatic and automatic fire.
 The Model 935 Commando has the features of the Model 933, but has three-round burst fire instead of automatic.
 Though originally called the M16A2 Commando, Colt now markets them as the M4 Commando.

 The M4 Commando with its short 11.5 in barrel suffers the same failings as its predecessors: a substantially lower muzzle velocity and greater muzzle flash, in comparison to longer M16 rifles and carbines.
 The lower muzzle velocity can reduce carbines' wounding effects.
 However, United States Marine Corps Force Reconnaissance personnel sometimes used M4 Commandos in place of their M9 pistols.
 United States Army Special Operations Command Groups also use M4 Commandos as self-defense weapons.
 United States Navy SEALs use the ultra-compact Mk 18 Mod 0 with its 10.3 in barrel in a similar role.

 GAU-5A Aircrew Self Defense Weapon

 In 2019, a solution to give a personal firepower upgrade over the traditional sidearm for US aircrews in ACES ejection seat–equipped aircraft was to use commercially available AR-15 rifle parts including a special short quick-release barrel, collapsible stock, folding pistol-grip, and four magazines to fit inside the survival kit pan of the ejection seat.
-Major Gibson, an Air Force spokesperson, said, “This has driven the dimension of 16 x 14 x 3.5 inches.”
+Major Gibson, an Air Force spokesperson, said, "This has driven the dimension of 16 × 14 × 3.5 inches."
 The Aircrew Self Defense Weapon is to be included in survival kits for A-10, B-1, B-2, B-52, F-15C, F-15E, F-16, and F-22 aircraft.
 The rifle is being built at U.S. Air Force Gunsmith Shop at Joint Base San Antonio-Lackland, Texas.
 2,137 GAU-5A ASDWs are planned.